History of slavery: Genoa and Venice

 In the late Middle Ages, from 1100 to 1500, the European slave-trade continued, though with a shift from being centered among the Western Mediterranean Islamic nations to the Eastern Christian and Muslim states.
 The city-states of Venice and Genoa controlled the Eastern Mediterranean from the 12th century and the Black Sea from the 13th century.
-They sold both Slavic and Baltic slaves, as well as Georgians, Turks, and other ethnic groups of the Black Sea and Caucasus.
+They sold both Slavic and Baltic slaves, as well as Georgians, Turks, and other ethnic groups of the Black Sea and Caucasus via the Black Sea slave trade.
 The sale of European slaves by Europeans slowly ended as the Slavic and Baltic ethnic groups Christianized by the Late Middle Ages.

 From the 1440s into the 18th century, Europeans from Italy, Spain, Portugal, France, and England were sold into slavery by North Africans.
 In 1575, the Tatars captured over 35,000 Ukrainians; a 1676 raid took almost 40,000.
-About 60,000 Ukrainians were captured in 1688; some were ransomed, but most were sold into slavery.Paul E. Lovejoy, Slavery on the Frontiers of Islam.
-(2004) p.
-27 Some of the Roma people were enslaved over five centuries in Romania until abolition in 1864 (see Slavery in Romania).
+About 60,000 Ukrainians were captured in 1688; some were ransomed, but most were sold into slavery.
+Some 150,000–200,000 of the Roma people were enslaved over five centuries in Romania until abolition in 1864 (see Slavery in Romania).

 Mongols

 The Mongol invasions and conquests in the 13th century also resulted in taking numerous captives into slavery.
 The Mongols enslaved skilled individuals, women and children and marched them to Karakorum or Sarai, whence they were sold throughout Eurasia.
 Many of these slaves were shipped to the slave market in Novgorod.

 Slave commerce during the Late Middle Ages was mainly in the hands of Venetian and Genoese merchants and cartels, who were involved in the slave trade with the Golden Horde.
 In 1382 the Golden Horde under Khan Tokhtamysh sacked Moscow, burning the city and carrying off thousands of inhabitants as slaves.
 Between 1414 and 1423, some 10,000 eastern European slaves were sold in Venice.
 Genoese merchants organized the slave trade from the Crimea to Mamluk Egypt.
 For years, the Khanates of Kazan and Astrakhan routinely made raids on Russian principalities for slaves and to plunder towns.
 Russian chronicles record about 40 raids by Kazan Khans on the Russian territories in the first half of the 16th century.

 In 1441 Haci I Giray declared independence from the Golden Horde and established the Crimean Khanate.
-For a long time, until the early 18th century, the khanate maintained an extensive slave-trade with the Ottoman Empire and the Middle East.
+For a long time, until the early 18th century, the Tatar khanate maintained an extensive slave-trade with the Ottoman Empire and the Middle East.
 In a process called the "harvesting of the steppe" they enslaved many Slavic peasants.
-Muscovy recorded about 30 major Tatar raids into Muscovite territories between 1558 and 1596.
+Muscovy recorded about 30 major raids into Muscovite territories between 1558 and 1596.

 Moscow was repeatedly a target.
 In 1521, the combined forces of Crimean Khan Mehmed Giray and his Kazan allies attacked the city and captured thousands of slaves.
 In 1571, the Crimean Tatars attacked and sacked Moscow, burning everything but the Kremlin and taking thousands of captives as slaves.
 In Crimea, about 75% of the population consisted of slaves.